circles-png/feather/README.md

 ## Modules

 - `middleware`: Contains the middleware trait and related functionality
-- `types`: Defines common types used throughout the framework
+- `response`: Defines the Response type used throughout the framework
 - `sync`: Contains the main application and configuration structs

 ## Re-exports